the1lab/1lab/src/Rewriting/Confluent.lagda.md

 ```

 The converse is much more tricky, and requires introducing an intermediate
-notion of **semiconfluence**, which yields solutions to diamonds of the
+notion of **semi-confluence**, which yields solutions to diamonds of the
 following form.

 ~~~{.quiver}